Hagbard-Celin/SDMake/Readme.md

     scripts by a later entity.
 Because the logic was authored by Martin prior to Commodore's 1994 bankruptcy, and he never held employment or contracts with the 1999 Amiga, Inc. corporation, that boilerplate claim is void.
-* **Pending Community Approvals:** Key optimizations and extensions present in the unmodified `AsyncIO/` subdirectory are held under a pending-clarification status.
+* **Pending Community Approvals:** Changes to this code present in the unmodified `AsyncIO/` subdirectory are held under a pending-clarification status.
 Formal licensing inquiries to clear these blocks under compatible open terms were sent in June 2026 to:
   - **Magnus Holmgren:** For shared library code, bug-fixes and general